olensmar/serverless4j/maven-plugin/README.md

 ## Future plans...

-Well, if anyone actually finds this usefull or promising then future functionality could be to
+Well, if anyone actually finds this useful or promising then future functionality could be to
 * support more providers
 * provide the possibility to verify deployed functions
 * provide an abstraction layer that enables the exact same java code to work on all providers
 * <whatever you come up with!>

+Please open issues accordingly!